Oracle to PostgreSQL: Real-Time Replication Case Study

-How One of the Largest Mutual Fund Houses in India Integrated Oracle with PostgresSQL for Real-Time Analytics
+How One of the Largest Mutual Fund Houses in India Integrated Oracle with PostgreSQL for Real-Time Analytics

 TO THE NEW is a digital technology company that provides end-to-end product development services.
 They help businesses digitally transform by leveraging the power of experience design, cutting-edge engineering, and cloud to build disruptive web and mobile apps.

 TO THE NEW engaged with one of the largest mutual fund houses in India to define a bespoke digital transformation strategy.
 TO THE NEW helped them with a comprehensive technology implementation which included future-ready distributor and investor portals for both web and mobile (iOS and Android), and the migration of the existing website to Drupal.

 The key to mutual fund houses are the investors and distributors who perform transactions on mutual fund schemes.
 The digital mediums comprising the investor and distributor portals offer the following features:

 - View portfolio details and performance dashboard for investors

 - Perform different types of transactions, create folios

 The information presented at the digital mediums being built by TO THE NEW for the mutual fund customer was comprised of schemes, transactions, folio, investor/distributor mappings among other details.